kafechew/astro-paper/src/pages/about.md

 # kheAI: Body, Mind & ₿itcoin

-> “Today, as always, men fall into two categories: slaves and free men.
+> Today, as always, men fall into two categories: slaves and free men.
-> He who does not own two-thirds of his day is a slave — no matter what he calls himself: a politician, a businessman, a scholar, or a civil servant.”
+> He who does not own two-thirds of his day is a slave — no matter what he calls himself: a politician, a businessman, a scholar, or a civil servant.
 > — *Friedrich Nietzsche*

-> “I’m not rejecting the world — I just refuse to let it decide how I live.”
+> I’m not rejecting the world — I just refuse to let it decide how I live.

 ---